-THREE letters of support must be included with your application for it to be considered complete.
+TWO letters of support must be included with your application for it to be considered complete.
 You may also include an OPTIONAL letter from a research mentor or collaborator:

 - SUS MEMBER SPONSOR:The letter(s) from the SUS member sponsor should cover the basics of recommendation, such as why they have chosen to be your sponsor, their thoughts on your proposal, research, honors, publications, etc. They should indicate the value they feel in your participation/application and may choose to include comments regarding your abilities and your potential contributions to the field.
 PLEASE NOTE: In order to meet the eligibility requirements, the SUS Member Sponsor must be a member in good standing of the SUS.
 If your sponsor is not certain of their SUS Membership status, they must contact the SUS Membership Services Department at [email protected]

 - RESEARCH MENTOR/ COLLABORATOR (OPTIONAL) :The research mentor’s letter(s) should provide details regarding the mentorship plan, including information on research environment, salary, available laboratory space, plan for supervision, and other educational activities during the course of the award period.
 A collaborator familiar with your research may also submit a letter on your behalf, describing his or her mentorship track-record and the outcome of previous trainees

 - DEPARTMENT CHAIR: The letter from the Chair (whether or not an SUS member) should indicate the research capability of the applicant and the institutional support for the applicant in terms protected time available for the pursuit of research.
 It should also provide confirmation that the institution will not subject the award to an indirect costs tax.